-To enter sleep mode in Windows Vista, click the Windows Vista Start button (2), and then click Sleep.
+To enter sleep mode in Windows Vista, click the Windows Vista Start button 🗐, and then click Sleep.

-- Depending on how you set the power management options in the Power Options Properties window or the QuickSet Power Management Wizard, you may also use one of the following methods:
+Depending on how you set the power management options in the Power Options Properties window or the QuickSet Power Management Wizard, you may also use one of the following methods:

-- Press the power button.
+- Press the power button

-- Close the display.
+- ٠ Close the display

-- Press <Fn><Esc>.
+- Press <Fn><Esc> •

-To exit standby mode, press the power button or open the display depending on how you set the options on the Advanced tab.
-You cannot make the computer exit standby mode by pressing a key or touching the touch pad.
+To exit standby or sleep mode, press the power button or open the display, depending on how you set the power management options.
+You cannot make the computer exit standby or sleep mode by pressing a key or touching the touch pad.